beki-kel/AutoMerging_RAG/README.md

 # AutoMerging RAG
   It is a type of rag system that tries to solve the struggle of providing to-the-point context to llm.
 It works by defining a hierarchy of smaller chunks linked to parent chunks.
-If the set of smaller chunks linking to a parent chunk exceeds some threshold, then it merges smaller chunks to the bigger parent chunk.
+If the set of smaller chunks linking to a parent chunk exceeds some threshold, then it merges smaller chunks to the bigger parent chunk. for more (auto-merge.pdf)[https://drive.google.com/file/d/113jshHW0dhJyg8Hp0wYloYB6K_dXT8eV/view?usp=sharing]
 ## features
   -  *Flask Backend*: Handles API requests, merges logic, and serves retrieved content.
   - *Next.js Frontend*: interface to provide the query to the LLM.